Montana Science Olympiad Home

 Science Olympiad goals are accomplished through the dedication of Montana science teachers and parents who organize classroom activities, research, and after school training clubs.
 The main focus of the competition is to elevate science education and learning to a level of enthusiasm and support that is normally reserved only for varsity sports programs.

 Science Olympiad tournaments are rigorous academic inter-scholastic competitions that consist of a series of individual and team events.
 In grades 6-12, a Science Olympiad team functions much like a football or soccer team -- requiring preparation, commitment, coaching and practice throughout the year.
 Other competitions follow the format of popular board games and TV shows.
 These challenging and motivational events are well balanced between various disciplines: biology, earth science, chemistry, physics, computer science and technology.
-There is also a balance between events requiring knowledge of science facts, concepts, processes, skills and science applications.
+There is also a balance between events requiring knowledge of science facts, concepts, processes, skills and science.

 Looking for more information?
 Explore the left sidebar or try one of the following sections: